shanelnumber5/341-web-design/_docs/topic-08/03-navigation/page-04.md

 <div class="divider-heading"></div>

 When pages are long, or visitors are expected to interested in specific topics, you can section the page using `<div>`s with unique `id`s.
-A page can then include its own navigation with links to those unique sections.
+A page can then include its own internal navigation with links to those unique sections.
+A good example of this is <a href="https://www.wikipedia.org/ target="_blank">Wikipedia</a>, which always lists out the page contents for users.

 <div class="external-embed">
   <p data-height="600" data-theme-id="30567" data-slug-hash="mdEJVJG" data-default-tab="html,result" data-user="retrog4m3r" data-pen-title="HTML Nav Element, Page Navigation" class="codepen"></p>